 Andrew, the master of Heath-Robinson innovation, created two state-of-the-art light boxes to give the stage that professional look.
 The system uses a couple of down-lights from ALDI in two beer cartons (Corona and Oettinger Pils) with paper tissues fixed across the front of the box so the light is diffused and there are no shadows on the stage.

-If you compare the first online jam back in April to those in June, you will notice massive improvements in the quality of the live stream.
+If you could compare the first online jam back in April to those in June, you will notice massive improvements in the quality of the live stream.
+BUMS Online has continued to livestream a jam twice a month since April 2020.
+You can check what’s coming up on the News & Events page or keep an eye out in BUMS Online for the scheduled livestream a few days out.

 Thank you to all the BUMS members who have played a part in this wonderful experiment.
 The success of the online jams provides a new way to connect our community, and bring others into the world of ukulele.
 It’s another example of the way the ukulele can take you on a journey of new learning, frustration and fun.